sneha-nagarajan/fotoautomatic/README.md

-best with plain white background (no light behind you)
+best with plain white background, indirect light

 To run: